 5. Use them in baby-friendly baked foods like muffins, loaves and cookies.

-There are lots of great toddler-friendly baking recipes out there.
-And incorporating a fruit and veggie pouch into your existing recipes is easy!
+There are so many great baby-friendly finger-food recipes, including things like muffins, loaves, cookies etc. out there.
+And incorporating a fruit and veggie pouch into your existing baking recipes is super easy!
 Simply swap out apple sauce or mashed banana in your recipes and use a pouch as a great alternative!
 It will add an extra dose of nutrition and a yummy flavour.

 One of my favourites baby-friendly recipe is a fruity cinnamon cookie.
 It has no added sugar and lots of nutritious ingredients.
 They’re easy to make, easy to freeze and kids (of all ages) love them.
 Check them out below!